-The Plan will be administered by our compensation commmittee; provided, however, that our board of directors will administer the Plan with respect to awards that are (i) subject to Section 16 of the Exchange Act and (ii) granted to any recipient who is subject to Section 16 of the Exchange Act.
+We expect that the Plan will initially be administered by our board of directors, although in the future it may be administered by our compensation commmittee, once established, or any other committee of our board of directors.
 The plan administrator may interpret the Plan and may prescribe, amend and rescind rules and make all other determinations necessary or desirable for the administration of the Plan.